Na Uyana Aranya: Meditation

 Nā Uyana Āranya is one of the two principal meditation monasteries of the Śrī Kalyāṇī Yogāśrama Saṃsthā, along with Nissarana Vanaya.
 The main meditation method taught is 'Pa-Auk Samatha Vipassana', and the senior meditation teacher is Most Venerable Ariyananda Mahāthēra.
 It was possible to have interviews with Most Venerable Nauyane Ariyadhamma Mahāthēra, while he was there and before he died.
 Practitioners may join the group sittings conducted in the two main meditation halls, or continue on their own in their kutis.

 Most Venerable Bhaddanta Āciṇṇa Mahāthēra, the current Pa-Auk sayadaw, undertook a long-term personal retreat at Nā Uyana Āranya in 2007, staying in seclusion and suspending his teaching schedule throughout the year.

 Directions

 Take the road to Madahapola at the Melsiripura junction (between Kurunegala and Dambulla) on the A6 highway.
 At the Pansiyagama junction on the Madahapola road, take the road to Galewela.
-About 1km on this road is the Nā Uyana road, which leads to the monastery.
+About 1 km on this road is the Nā Uyana road, which leads to the monastery.